-Surgery If medicines aren't helping and flare-ups keep happening, then surgery may be an option.
-Many people think surgery is the last option, but that isn't true.
+If medicines are not helping and flare-ups keep happening, then surgery may be an option.
+Many people think surgery is the last option, but that is not true.
 Surgery is offered when doctors think it will help your symptoms.

 Most people with Colitis will have planned surgery, so you'll have time to discuss all of your options and prepare.
 You'll see a surgeon who will explain what will happen and give you the chance to ask any questions you have.

 More rarely, people with very severe Colitis or severe complications may need urgent surgery within a few days or emergency surgery within a few hours.
-You may be offered surgery if: